 Many estate attorneys in the state charge 3% of the first $1 million of the estate in probate fees, which is presumed reasonable under Florida law.
 That method can lead to gross overpayment of a probate attorney.
-Our law firm does NOT charge the statutory formula for probate fees.
+Our Florida lawyers do NOT charge the statutory formula for probate fees.

 Pay for the Attorney’s Time, Not the Size of the Estate

 We offer a flat fee where the circumstances of the estate allow for such an arrangement, and we offer hourly rates in all estates.
-Currently, our hourly rates are $275-300/hr for attorneys and $100 – 110/hr for paralegals.
+Currently, our hourly rates are $275 – $325 per hour for attorneys and $100 – $120 per hour for paralegals.

-In all cases our Florida probate attorneys give our clients a written probate fee agreement, stating the flat fee or giving an estimate of the hourly fees before we begin, once we receive a description of the kind of property involved and the complexity of the distribution.
+Our Florida probate attorneys give our clients a written probate fee agreement, stating the flat fee or giving an estimate of the hourly fees before we begin, once we receive a description of the kind of property involved and the complexity of the distribution.
 Our flat fees are based on the information provided at the outset and will vary from case to case.
-However, our most common flat fee for a formal administration that is not subject to federal estate tax is $5,000 plus costs.

-Don’t Pay Higher Probate Fees, Contact Our Florida Firm
+Don’t Pay Higher Probate Fees, Contact Our Florida Lawyers

-Located in Pensacola, the probate attorneys at Statewide Probate serve clients throughout the state.
-If you need legal services for an estate in Orlando, Sarasota, Miami, Fort Lauderdale, Fort Myers, West Palm Beach, or anywhere in Florida, contact our probate attorneys for a free consultation.
-Just because 3% is the standard for probate fees in Florida, it doesn’t mean it is right.
+The probate attorneys at Statewide Probate serve clients throughout the state.
+If you need legal services for an estate in Orlando, Sarasota, Miami, Fort Lauderdale, West Palm Beach, or anywhere in Florida, contact our probate attorneys for a free consultation.